-Whether you’ve lived in L.A. for your entire life, or are visiting for the first time, Becoming Los Angeles is full of artifacts and stories that will surprise you.
+Whether you’ve lived in L.A. for your entire life, or are visiting for the first time, Becoming Los Angeles, in the Kevin Sharer Hall, is full of artifacts and stories that will surprise you.
 Meet the diverse groups of people who made this city their home—drawn to the fertile soil, mountains, beaches, and endless sunshine—and then, over many generations, helped it become Los Angeles.

 Content is provided in English and Spanish.
 Contenido está disponible en inglés y español.

 Model of Downtown Los Angeles from the 1930s.